 Yes, we offer a reduced fee for people belonging to an NGO, a startup or a non-profit organization.
 If you are eligible for this fee, please check the box in the application form.
 Please note that we may ask you for proof of your eligibility.

-Boot Camp sessions are conducted in English or Japanese.
-A translation service is always provided.
+Boot Camp sessions are conducted in English and Japanese.
+An interpretation service is always provided.

 Upon admission to the program, you will be contacted for information on your travel plans so that Future Food can assist you with your transportation arrangements.